jwong8314/jegonzal.github.com/index.md

 ## Research Opportunities for Undergraduate Students

 We are also looking for motivated undergraduate students who would like to get involved in doing cutting edge research.
-If you are an undergraduate at Berkeley and are interested in getting involved in research please fill out this [Google Form](https://goo.gl/forms/OuubGEVi0U3l3Z2B2).
+If you are an undergraduate at Berkeley and are interested in getting involved in research please fill out [DARE Application](https://dare.berkeley.edu/).

 ### Entrepreneurship

-I am currently on the technical advisory board for [Deepscale.ai](http://deepscale.ai) which is developing new computer vision software and systems for autonomous vehicles.
-Deepscale.ai is currently hiring!
+I am currently a technical advisor for [AnyScale.ai](http://anyscale.ai) which is developing a platform for distributed computing in Python.
+[AnyScale.ai](http://anyscale.ai) is currently hiring!

 ## Funding